okrad/svelte-progressbar/README.md

 * bgColor: if addBackground is true, specifies the color of the background bar
 * stackSeries: currently available for "radial" style only.
 If true (default), series will be stacked one after the other.
 If false, series will be rendered as independent, concentrical arcs.
 * margin: currently used only for radial non-stacked bar.
 Determines the space between the series bars.
 * thresholds: list (array) of objects that define which color apply to the progress in relation with the variation of the series value.
-For example:

 **updatePerc(perc, seriesId = 0)**: update the specified series progress percentage